composewell/streaming-benchmarks/README.md

 implementations in Haskell using micro-benchmarks and compare any two or more of those.

+We have taken due to care to make sure that we are benchmarking correctly and fairly.
+See [the notes on correct benchmarking](docs/benchmarking-notes.md).

 DISCLAIMER: This package is a result of benchmarking effort done during the development of [streamly](https://github.com/composewell/streamly) by the authors of [streamly](https://github.com/composewell/streamly).